Roles: Proponent Opponent, Third Party

 1.1 Roles attached to the “participation framework” (Goffman)

-The concept of a participation framework details and clarifies the traditional concept of a verbal exchange between a speaker and one or many listeners.
-The participation format is defined as a relation with two complex speech structures, the production format and the reception format (Goffman, 1981).
-These concepts are instrumental to the analysis of all argumentative interactions, from rhetorical addresses to everyday argumentative interactions.
-They are relevant to the analysis of the ethos, and the polyphonic structure of the argumentative text.
+The concept of a participation framework details and clarifies the traditional concept of a verbal exchange between a speaker and one or more listeners.
+The participation framework is defined as a relationship between two complex speech structures, the production format and the reception format (Goffman, 1981).
+These concepts are instrumental to analyzing all argumentative interactions, from rhetorical addresses to everyday argumentative interactions.
+They are relevant to analyzing of the ethos, and polyphonicrespp structure of the argumentative texts.

 • Reception format (id., pp. 141-142)

-The people who can actually hear the words said by a speaker occupy various statuses in relation to these words.
+The people who can actually hear a speaker’s words occupy various statuses in relation to these words.

-— The addressed participants are the people to whom the words are openly directed; the pronoun you refers to the addressed participant(s).
-Everyday group conversations show that successfully addressing a specific person may demand complex maneuvers.
+— The addressed participants are the people to whom the words are openly directed, and the pronoun you refers to the addressed participant(s).
+Everyday group conversations demonstrate that successfully addressing a specific person may require complex maneuvers.

-— The ratified participants are the members of the group constituted around the ongoing speech event.
-They may be addressed or non-addressed.
-To get the floor in a discussion, one must be a ratified participant.
-Ratified, non-addressed participants may be addressed in the further development of the speech event.
+— The ratified participants are the members of the group formed around the ongoing speech event.
+They may or may not be addressed.
+In order to get the floor in a discussion, one must be a ratified participant.
+Ratified, non-addressed participants may be addressed during the speech event’s development.

-In a codified dialectical exchange, the opponent is the only participant both ratified and addressed.
-Both participants alternately hold the floor.
-The referee of the debate, if there is one, is a ratified participant, who will be addressed only as a resource if a crisis looms, or during a planned slot in order to move forward, to evaluate and conclude the debate.
-If the debate is open to a broader audience, the members of the audience are ratified participants but not addressed participants.
+In a current argumentative exchange, the referee of the debate, if there is one, is a ratified participant, who will be addressed only as a resource if a crisis looms, or during a planned slot in order to move the debate forward, to evaluate and conclude the session.
+If the debate is open to a broader audience, audience members are ratified participants but not addressed participants.

 In a classical rhetorical address, the audience is ratified and addressed.
-The difference with the dialectical situation is that the audience has no official right to the floor; nonetheless, it may applaud and boo its reactions (Goffman 1981).
+The difference from the dialectical situation is that the audience does not have an official right to the floor.
+Nonetheless, the audience may express its reactions with applause or boos (Goffman 1981).

 — Overhearers and eavesdroppers.
-Any people passing within earshot are non-ratified participants.
+People passing within earshot are non-ratified participants.
 Overhearers accidentally hear the sounds and words of the conversation, possibly without even listening.
 Eavesdroppers intentionally spy on the conversation.

 • Production Format

 Speech is produced by the speaker.
-Goffman (1981) and Ducrot (1980) have independently shown that the speaker should not be considered to be a unified entity but as a complex articulation of different discursive personae; in Goffman’s words the Animator, the Author, the Figure and the Principal (id., p.
+Goffman (1981) and Ducrot (1980) have independently shown that the speaker should not be considered to be a unified entity but rather a complex articulation of different discursive personae.
+In Goffman’s words the Animator, the Author, the Figure and the Principal (id., p.
 144; p.
 167).

-— The Animator (Goffman) is the talking machine, physically producing the discourse.
-In the same function, the Speaker is re-defined by Ducrot as “the empirical being” to which all the external determinations of speech can be attributed, “the psychological or even the physiological process which is at the origin of the utterance, the actual intentions, cognitive processes that have made the statement possible” (Ducrot 1980, p.
+— The Animator (Goffman) is the talking machine, that physically produces the discourse.
+Similarly, Ducrot redefines the Speaker as “the empirical being” to which all external speech determinants can be attributed, “the psychological or even physiological processes that originate the utterance, the actual intentions and cognitive processes that render the statement possible” (Ducrot 1980, p.
 34).

-The counterpart in the reception format of this talking machine is the hearing machine, that is the listeners, the whole range of ratified and non ratified participants, as persons who physically hear the speech and listen to it or not (Ducrot 1980, p.
+The counterpart of this talking machine in the reception format is the hearing machine: the listeners, and the entire range of ratified and non ratified participants who physically hear the speech and choose listen to it or not (Ducrot 1980, p.
 35).

-— The Author selects the thoughts expressed and the words to encode them.
-A speaker reading a book or quoting another person is the Animator of the words taken up without being their Author (Schiffrin 1990, p.
+— The Author selects the thoughts to express and the words to express them.
+A speaker reading a book or quoting another person is the Animator of the words borrowed without being their Author (Schiffrin 1990, p.
 242).
 The pronoun I refers to the Author of the speech (except in quoted speech).

 — The Figure corresponds to the discursive self-image of the Author, that is, the ethos.